 What to Do if You Feel Sick

-We would like to remind patients who have symptoms such as fever, cough and difficulty breathing to call your provider or the hospital for directions on where to go to be screened and tested.
+If you have a fever, cough, shortness of breath, or you have lost your sense of smell or feel like you have the flu, then call your provider or the hospital for directions on where to go to be screened and tested.

 How to Best Protect Yourself Against Infection

-• Maintain social distancing.
-We recommend at least three feet between yourself and anyone who is coughing or sneezing.
+Maintain social distancing.
+We recommend at least 6 feet between yourself and anyone who is coughing or sneezing.

-• If you have fever, cough and difficulty breathing, seek medical care.
+Seek medical care if you have a fever, cough and difficulty breathing.

 Stay home if you are feeling sick.

 Get your flu shot.

 For additional information and the latest recommendations on how to protect yourself and your family, visit the CDC, Chicago Department of Public Health and Cook County Department of Public Health websites.